The Natural Health Guide to Food Additives

 Safety Concern: There is some safety concern for the consumption by some individuals.
 For instance, EDTA may exacerbate the effects of individuals already predisposed or susceptible to low levels of magnesium and potassium in the body.

-Individuals who have kidney disease, low blood pressure or are taking medications that may interact with EDTA should understand their risks associated with excessive EDTA in diet.
+Individuals who have kidney disease, low blood pressure, or are taking medications that may interact with EDTA should understand the risks associated with excessive EDTA in the diet.
 Otherwise, EDTA is considered safe for consumption.
 (2, 10)

 Emulsifiers: